ToBlick/cs101/content/syllabus.md

 ## Attendance & participation

-Attendance is mandatory.
-In-class and online message board participation is encouraged.
+Attendance is mandatory and  participation is encouraged.
 Students who attend class regularly and participate in discussions tend to do better in exams.

 ## Required software and hardware